Step 1: Replace a bad electric stove burner or socket

 Photo 3: Test the switch

 Test the switch.
-Unplug the range and turn on the burner.
+Unplug the range and turn on the stove burner.
 Remove the wire from the H1 terminal.
 Set the tester to RX-1 and place the probes on the H1 and H2 terminals.
 Replace the switch if the tester reading doesn’t change.

 Photo 4: Replace the switch